Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Algorithms of Variable Projection Gauss-Newton (VPGN) and Modified Gauss-Newton (MGN) methods

-\begin{remark} As we mentioned in the beginning of Section~\ref{sec:optim}, the calculation of $\inverse{(\bfC \bfZ)}$ or $\inverse{(\widehat \bfC)^{-1} \bfZ}$ is reduced to the solution of a linear weighted least-squares problem and therefore it can be performed with the help of either the QR factorization or the SVD of the matrix $\bfC \bfZ$ or $(\widehat \bfC)^{-1} \bfZ$ respectively. \end{remark}
+\begin{remark} As we mentioned in the beginning of Section~\ref{sec:optim}, the calculation of pseudoinverses ($\inverse{(\bfC \bfZ)}$ or $\inverse{((\widehat \bfC^{-1})^\rmT \bfZ)}$ in our case) can be reduced to solving a linear weighted least-squares problem and therefore their computing can be performed with the help of either the QR factorization or the SVD of the matrix $\bfC \bfZ$ or $(\widehat \bfC^{-1})^\rmT \bfZ$ respectively. \end{remark}

-\begin{remark} Algorithm \ref{alg:proj_calc} can be applied to the case of semidefinite matrix $\bfW$, since any positive semidefinite matrix $\bfW$ can be presented in the form $\bfW = \bfC^\rmT \bfC$, where $\bfC$ is upper-triangular.
-However, the Cholesky factorization of such matrix $\bfW$ may include applying permutations to its rows or columns, see \cite[p.
-201]{higham2002accuracy}. \end{remark} \begin{remark} Let us consider a particular case of degenerate matrices $\bfW$, which corresponds to a time series with missing values.
-As we mentioned in Section~\ref{sec:intro}, this matrix has zero columns and rows corresponding to missing entries.
+\begin{remark} Algorithm \ref{alg:proj_calc} can be applied to the case of positive semidefinite weight matrices; although, the general case of the Cholesky factorization of a degenerate matrix $\bfW$ is complicated, see \cite[p.
+201]{higham2002accuracy}).
+However, there is a particular case of degenerate weight matrices, which corresponds to a time series with missing values.
+As we mentioned in Section~\ref{sec:intro}, in the presence of missing values, the weight matrix $\bfW$ has zero columns and rows corresponding to missing entries, which can be easily processed.
 Denote $\bfu \in \spR^N$ the vector with units at the places of observations and zeros at the places of missing values, $\bfU = \diag(\bfu)$.
 Then the matrix $\bfW$ can be expressed as $\bfW = \bfU^\rmT \bfW_0 \bfU$.
-Consider the Cholesky decomposition $\bfW_0 = \bfC_0^\rmT \bfC_0$.
-Then $\bfC = \bfC_0 \bfU$.
-Note that if $\bfC_0$ is $(2p+1)$-diagonal, then $\bfC$ is $(2p+1)$-diagonal too. \end{remark}
+Suppose that $\bfW_0$ is positive definite.
+Consider the Cholesky decomposition $\bfW_0 = \bfC_0^\rmT \bfC_0$, where $\bfC_0$ is upper triangle, and set $\bfC = \bfC_0 \bfU$.
+Then $\bfW = \bfC^\rmT \bfC$.
+Note that if $\bfC_0$ is upper triangular with $p$ nonzero superdiagonals, then $\bfC$ is also upper triangular and has $p$ nonzero superdiagonals. \end{remark}